 There are several popular and also less-well-known cat breeds which can have this pretty pattern.

-So black tortie cat personality, life expectancy and care requirements are related to more than just the color of their coat.
+So black tortie cat personality, life expectancy, and care needs are related to more than just the color of their coat.

 But let’s dwell on those special looks just a bit longer before we dive into those topics!